Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/pop.md

 +++
 title = 'arrays.pop'
 linkTitle = 'pop'
-description = 'Removes and returns the last element from an array.' weight = 0 draft = false
+description = 'Remove and return the last element from an array.
+Modify the array by removing its final element and return the removed value.
+Part of the arrays namespace.' weight = 0 draft = false
 +++